rosslh/rosshill.ca/content/timeline/robot.md

 imageExt: jpg
 image: robot
 thumbnail: arduino
-blurb: For Digital Systems, a course at Queen's, I made a drawing robot that listens to you and writes down what you say
+blurb: A drawing robot that listens to you and writes down what you say.
+Created for Digital Systems, a course at Queen's.
 tags: [arduino, rpi]
 ---